A default system with overspilling contagion: Interacting intensities and overspilling contagion

 where $X(j)\in\{A,B\}$ is a random variable, $X(j)=A$ if the default $j$ is producing a direct contagion, while $X(j)=B$ will indicate that we have indirect contagion.
 The quantities $\xi^A_t(i,j)$ and $\xi^B_t(i,j)$ are a priori different quantities, but more importantly, when $X(j)=B$ some changes are occurring in the environment, i.e., some $\FF$ adapted processes are impacted at the default event $\tau(j)$.
 The fact that the intensity of a surviving debtor $i$ is augmented by $\xi^B(i,j)$ as shown in (\ref{lambdaex}) is in fact a consequence of the modification of the environment.
 No impact on the environment occurs in the alternative case where $X(j)=A$.

 We see that in such a framework, the environment does not evolve autonomously from the default system, which is precisely our objective.

-\begin{rem} In a Markovian model, the vector of intensity processes encodes the necessary and sufficient information about the distribution of the default process $Y$ conditionally on $\FF$ and given $Y_0$ (the $\FF$ conditional transition rates can be obtained from $\lambda^\N$ and vice-versa).
+\begin{rem} In a Markovian model as the one in the previous section, the vector of intensity processes encodes the necessary and sufficient information about the distribution of the default process $\Y$ conditionally on $\FF$ and given $\Y_0$ (the $\FF$ conditional transition rates can be obtained from $\bm \lambda^\N$ and vice-versa).
 For this reason, these models are also called "intensity based".
-This is not the case in our framework, where we need to rely on the so-called hazard processes; a given intensity process can arise from different hazard processes.
+This is not the case in our framework, where we need to rely on the so-called hazard processes; a given intensity process can arise from different hazard processes (as explained in \cite{coculescunikeghbali}).
 For this reason we do not provide immediately more details on the processes in (\ref{lambdaex}), that we consider to be by-products of the model. \end{rem}